-There are many different shades of blonde.
-Golden, honey, ash, strawberry – blonde hair encompasses a whole range of hues.
 Blonde hair can be achieved in a number of different techniques from classic highlights, balayage, ombre and all-over colour, depending on the results you want and how much maintenance you’re willing to commit to.
-Take the guesswork out of your next salon appointment with our edit of blonde hair colour inspiration below.

 Never been blonde before?
-Ombre ends are an easy way to trial lighter locks before comitting to a whole transformation.
+Ombre ends are an easy way to trial lighter locks before committing to a whole transformation.

 Brown Hair With Blonde Highlights